$\ell_1$-Regularized Generalized Least Squares: Introduction

 The advantage of working with this simple error assumption is that we can carefully track the errors incurred at each stage of the regularized GLS procedure.
-Specifically, one of our paper's contribution is to understand how the error incurred by the first-stage LASSO estimate impacts the subsequent (feasible) estimation of the autocorrelation structure.
-We then look at how the estimated Whitening matrix $\hat{R}$ impacts the performance of the second-stage estimator (\ref{eq:regGLS}), for which we provide an oracle inequality.
-Our main result shows that in the autoregressive error situation (even in the highly persistent $|\rho|\rightarrow1$ setting) the feasible GLS-LASSO is able to provide consistent and efficient estimation.
+Specifically, one of our contributions is to understand how the error incurred by the first-stage LASSO estimate impacts the subsequent (feasible) estimation of the autocorrelation structure, via the error incurred in the estimation of the AR parameters.
+We then look at how the estimated whitening matrix $\hat{R}$ impacts the performance of the second-stage estimator (\ref{eq:regGLS}) for which we provide a bound on the estimation error.
+Our main result shows that in the autoregressive error situation the feasible GLS-LASSO is able to provide consistent and efficient estimation.
+In particular, as long as the sample size is sufficiently large, the GLS-LASSO (and FGLS variant) can recover performance similar to that of a LASSO regression faced with white-noise errors.
 This contrasts with the results of \cite{Jia2015} who show poor performance of the GLS-LASSO with certain kinds of heteroskadisticity, and underlines the importance of mapping how the matrix $\hat{R}$ impacts the eigenvalues of the design matrix.
+We pay particular attention to the so-called \emph{restricted eigenvalue} (RE) conditions required for the LASSO, and demonstrate that even though the whitening matrix induces dependence in the rows of $\hat{R}X$, the RE condition can still be maintained in high-probability.
+We demonstrate this in the setting where both the errors and the design matrix are assumed sub-Gaussian, extending the work of \cite{Rudelson2012,Yu2010} to settings where the design matrix can be correlated both cross-sectionally and across samples.

-When completing this paper, we came across the recent work of \cite{chronopoulos2023high} who propose the same GLS procedure as we do.
+Readers should note, that as we were working on this paper, we came across \cite{chronopoulos2023high} who propose the same GLS procedure as here.
 Although the estimators are the same, our paper has a slightly different focus.
-We consider a simpler form of temporal dependence, however, rather than imposing the assumption that a restricted eigenvalue on $\hat{R}X$ holds, we argue precisely that if an RE condition holds on $X$ then $\hat{R}X$ also satisfies such a condition.
+Importantly, rather than imposing the assumption that a restricted eigenvalue on $\hat{R}X$ holds, we study precisely the impact of the rotation matrix $\hat{R}$ on $X$ and how this modifies the random-design matrix, with a particular interest of showing when the RE conditions will still be satisfied.
+We take particular care to study the impact of $\mathrm{Var}[e_{t}]$ in any constants throughout our arguments, resulting in error bounds that are typically predicated on maintaining sufficient samples $n=\Omega(\mathrm{Var}[e_{t}]\log p)$.